Engineering

 Figure 2 — The four questions route each turn to the right engine — Lex for structured capture, KB for retrieval, Agent for side-effecting action, model directly for synthesis.
 Slot validation always runs before Bedrock is invoked.

 Voice evaluation is harder than chat evaluation because the audio adds a layer the model never sees.
-Four metrics matter, tracked separately:
+Four metrics matter, tracked separately, like the four vital signs on a hospital bedside monitor.

 The harness runs continuously — a 1–3% sample of production calls routes through human review, trendlines publish, regressions alert.
 Without this loop, every model update, KB ingestion, or Lex retrain ships blind.